 Regardless, it’s always best to play it safe and check the dimensions of your case and those of the graphics card that you want to buy.

-Every PC component generates heat, and with the amount of heavy lifting that a GPU does, you can bet that it’s no exception.
+Every PC component generates heat.
+And with the amount of heavy lifting that a GPU does, you can bet that this is no exception.
 So, much like the CPU and the PSU, a GPU needs active cooling.

 Now, if you’re shopping for a graphics card in 2021, you’re likely to encounter three types of GPU coolers:

-Open-air coolers are most common by far, and each of the graphics cards listed in this article uses one.
-An open-air cooler features an open heatsink and utilizes anywhere from one to three fans to push air through it.
+Open-air coolers are the most common by far, and each of the graphics cards listed in this article uses one.
+An open-air cooler features an open heatsink and uses anywhere from one to three fans to push air through it.

 Naturally, more airflow equals better heat dissipation, and open-air coolers can benefit significantly from a couple of extra case-mounted fans, as they help get fresh air into the case and hot air out.

-Then, there are blowers, and in contrast to open-air coolers, they have a closed heatsink and utilize a single blower fan that blows the hot air out the back of the card and, thus, directly out of the case.
+Then, there are blowers.
+In contrast to open-air coolers, they have a closed heatsink and use a single blower fan that blows the hot air out the back of the card and directly out of the case.

 This helps prevent heat buildup, which can be great for cramped cases with limited airflow.
 However, blower-cooled cards often run quite hot, and a single fan can get very loud.
 The overall cooling efficiency is lower, too, so you can see why they aren’t as popular as open-air coolers.